mauriil/letter-soup-COR/README.md

 ```
 npm install
 ```
-just to have all the dependence packages necessaries to run the server.
+just to have all the dependence packages necessaries to run the script.

 ### Run 📦 ###

-After the install process you have to configure the enviroment variable (below explained), and then just have to run:
+After the install process you can run:
 ```
 npm start
 ```
+And you'll see the matches for the example call.

 ## Running tests 🔩 ##